-The Lightroom Clarity slider adds a powerful localised contrast effect that can work well on colour shots, but really comes into its own with black and white.
+The Clarity slider in Lightroom Classic and Lightroom CC adds a powerful localised contrast effect that can work well on colour shots, but really comes into its own with black and white.
 It recaptures the some of the punchiness of old black and white films without pushing the overall contrast out of control.
-Here’s an example.
-I took this black and white shots with the Lightroom Clarity slider
+Lightroom CC/Photography plan trial version and … [Read more...] about Boost your black and white shots with the Lightroom Clarity slider

 HDR (high dynamic range techniques) are sometimes necessary to cope with scenes that have a higher dynamic range than the camera's sensor can cope with.
 But that's happening less and less as sensor technology improves.
 The latest D-SLR sensors don't just have increased dynamic range, they're able to capture shadow detail with less noise than before.
-This means that if you shoot RAW files, which retain a greater brightness range than JPEGs, it’s often possible to capture a scene’s full brightness range even in situations as tricky as this one, and this Lightroom HDR effect
+This means that if you shoot … [Read more...] about Get more natural results with this Lightroom HDR effect

 You'll probably want to take a softly softly approach with female portraits, but male subjects usually demand a different style.
-Here are some Lightroom portrait tips for giving your pictures a more powerful, grittier feel.
-I want to give this outdoor shot (above) a grungy, contrasty look, and I've got a … [Read more...] about Lightroom portrait tips to put power into your people shots
+Here are some Lightroom Classic portrait tips for giving your pictures a more powerful, grittier feel.
+Lightroom CC/Photography plan trial version and offers I want to give this outdoor shot (above) a grungy, contrasty look, and I've got a … [Read more...] about Lightroom portrait tips to put power into your people shots

 I'm a huge fan of Silver Efex Pro, the black and white plug-in in the Google Nik Collection.
 But in a spirit of fair play I want to take a proper look at a rival product, Topaz B&W Effects 2.
 This comes from plug-in maker Topaz Labs, which sells a suite of plug-in tools that rivals the scope of the Google Nik Collection.
 B&W Effects is available both on its own and as a … [Read more...] about Discover the details with Topaz B&W Effects